Sara-Strasner-401-advanced-javascript/learning-journal/git-github-notes.md

 ### Check File Status
 To determine the state of files, utilize the `git status` command.
+> On branch master

+> nothing to commit, working directory clean

+This information indicates which branch you’re on and states “working directory clean,” which means that files have tracked or modified status at the moment.
+Also, no untracked files are present because Git has not listed any.

 ## Tracking and Staging a New File
 ### Single File